Vaccinations and Medicines

 It is not advisable to drink the local water or use ice cubes made from local tap water.

-Even small cuts or insect bites can cause infection.
-They should, therefore, be cleaned at once and a band-aid applied.
-It is advisable to bring an antibiotic cream with you for treatment that your doctor can prescribe.
+Small cuts or insect bites are susceptible to infection.
+They should be cleaned at once and a band-aid applied.
+You may wish to bring your own preferred antibiotic cream.

 Normal travel insurance, including health insurance, should be taken out before departure from home.